Theehawau/TalkTrain/README.md

 ## Acknowledgements

 TalkTrain builds on existing technologies.
+We are grateful for training session provided by Alibaba Cloud that facilitated using their platform and their consistent support through the development of this project.

 - Question Generation(QG): <a href=''> Alibaba TongChen LLM </a>
 - Automatic Speech Recognition (ASR): <a href='https://openai.com/research/whisper'> OpenAI whisper </a>